joe-crick/calendar-model/readme.md

 ![Current Version](https://img.shields.io/badge/version-0.0.1-green.svg)

-THIS IS A WORK IN PROGRESS.
+CALENDAR MODEL IS CURRENTLY IN ALPHA/ACTIVE DEVELOPMENT.

-Calendar Model is what it says it is: It models calendrical data.
-It generates sets of Date objects.
+Calendar Model models calendrical data.
+To over simplify it, it generates sets of Date objects.
+Each Date object corresponds to a calendar day.
 Date objects decorate a JS Date instance with a few convenience methods, and an events property.
 The events property is an array that can contain an arbitrary collection of events.

 Calendar Model is very small.
 If you were to bundle and minify it, it would only be around ~ 14kb.
 However, it doesn't come as a monolithic bundle.
 You import only what you want/need.